-Rents payable to non-residents
+Rents payable to non-residents (section 81)

-The Act amends section 1041 of the TCA 1997, which provides the taxation procedure that applies to rental income and other lease income received by a non-Irish resident person in respect of property located in the State.
+Section 81 amends section 1041 of the Taxes Consolidation Act (TCA) 1997, which provides the taxation procedure that applies to rental income and other lease income received by a non-Irish resident person in respect of property located in the State.
 A tenant making a payment to a non-resident landlord is required to deduct a sum equal to income tax at the standard rate (currently 20%) and remit that amount to the Revenue Commissioners using a R185 form.

-The first part of the amendment provides that the person making the payments will also be required to give certain information as required by Revenue, including:
+The first part of the proposed amendment provides that the person making the payments will also be required to give certain information as required by Revenue, including: